Karve — a native Windows alternative to Postman

 | Platform & engine | Native WinUI 3, no Electron | Electron desktop + web; can feel heavy on large collections |

-| Price | $39.99 one-time, all v1.x updates | Free tier; Solo ~$9/mo billed annually (~$108/year, every year); Team & Enterprise cost more |
+| Price | One-time Microsoft Store purchase — see current pricing | Free tier; Solo ~$9/mo billed annually (~$108/year, every year); Team & Enterprise cost more |

 | Files & Git | .http files on disk, diff in Git | Proprietary JSON collections; Git via export/integration |